Contents

 Image: Gitea

-Workflow compatibility covers roughly 90% of GitHub Actions syntax: on: push/pull_request triggers, jobs with steps, uses: for third-party actions, environment variables, secrets, matrix builds, and artifacts.
-Notable gaps in version 1.25 include limited workflow_dispatch inputs UI and restricted caching action support.
+Workflow support covers about 90% of GitHub Actions syntax: on: push/pull_request triggers, jobs with steps, uses: for third-party actions, env vars, secrets, matrix builds, and artifacts.
+The gaps in version 1.25 are a thin workflow_dispatch inputs UI and limited cache action support.

-Create workflows in .gitea/workflows/ (not .github/).
+Put workflows in .gitea/workflows/, not .github/.
 Here is a basic CI pipeline for a Go project:

 name: CI